Malcom McLean

 Malcolm "Malcom" Purcell McLean (November 14, 1913 – May 25, 2001) was an American businessman who invented the modern intermodal shipping container, which revolutionized transport and international trade during the second half of the twentieth century.
 Containerization resulted in a major reduction of the cost of freight transportation by eliminating the need for repeated, labor-intensive handling of individual pieces of cargo, and also improved three-dimensional packing capability, reduced damage and cargo theft, and decreased inventory costs by shortening transit time.
 Containerization is a major enabler of globalization.

 Early life

-McLean was born in Maxton, North Carolina in 1913.
+McLean was born in Maxton, North Carolina in 1913. of Scottish heritage..
 His first name was originally spelled Malcolm, though he used Malcom later in life.

 In 1935, when he finished high school at Winston-Salem in North Carolina, his family did not have enough money to send him to college, but there was enough for McLean to buy a used truck.

 The same year, McLean, his brother, Jim, and his sister, Clara, founded McLean Trucking Co.
 Based in Red Springs, North Carolina, McLean Trucking started hauling empty tobacco barrels, with McLean as one of the drivers.